On two geometric realizations of an affine Hecke algebra

 \subsubsection{The functor $\Phi_{diag}$}

-We now construct a monoidal functor $ \Phi_{diag}^{fr}:Coh_{fr}^{\LG\times \LT}(\Cb)\to \Phat$ (more precisely, a monoidal functor to $\Dhat$ taking values in $\Phat$).
+We now construct a monoidal functor $ \Phi_{diag}^{fr}:Coh_{fr}^{\LG\times \LT}(\Cb_{\gt})\to \Phat$ (more precisely, a monoidal functor to $\Dhat$ taking values in $\Phat$).

-The functor is provided by Corollary \ref{extefun}: we have the action of $Rep(\LG)$ on $\Dhat$ coming from the central functors (subsection \ref{cenfun}), and a commuting action of $Rep(\LT)$ coming from Wakimoto sheaves (\ref{Wakimo}); the logarithm of monodromy endomorphisms (subsection \ref{logmon}) provide endomorphism $E$ while the torus monodromy (section \ref{tormonsec}) gives an action of $\t =\Lt^*$ (notice that due to Lemma \ref{torusmon}(b) we get the same action by using either left or right torus action).
+The functor is provided by Corollary \ref{extefun}: we have a tensor functor from $Rep(\LG)$ to $\Dhat$ coming from the central functors (subsection \ref{cenfun}), and another commuting one from $Rep(\LT)$ to $\Dhat$ coming from Wakimoto sheaves (\ref{Wakimo}); the logarithm of monodromy endomorphisms (subsection \ref{logmon}) provide endomorphism $E$ while the torus monodromy (section \ref{tormonsec}) gives an action of $\t =\Lt^*$ (notice that due to Lemma \ref{torusmon}(b) we get the same action by using either left or right torus action).
 The morphisms described in subsection \ref{highwei} yield arrows $\varpi_\la$.
 The conditions of Corollary \ref{extefun} are checked as follows.
-Condition (2) follows Proposition \ref{mmu}(b).
+Condition (2) follows from Proposition \ref{mmu}(b).
 Condition (3) is clear from compatibility of the convolution map with the torus action.
-The first commutative diagram in condition (4) follows Proposition \ref{hwla}(a), while the second one is obtained by comparing Proposition \ref{mmu}(a) with Lemma \ref{torusmon}(c). \epf
+The first commutative diagram in condition (4) follows from Proposition \ref{hwla}(a), while the second one is obtained by comparing Proposition \ref{mmu}(a) with Lemma \ref{torusmon}(c). \epf